 Pin often (and pin multiple images to promote your blog posts)

-Like any social media platform, the more you engage with it, the more engagement you will receive.
-This includes pinning other people's content, not just your own content.
+Like any social media platform, the more you engage with it, the more engagement you'll receive.
+This includes pinning other people's content, not just your own.

-One of the best things you can do is to create multiple boards that your target audience might find interesting.
-When naming your tables, try to choose keywords that your target audience might search for.
+One of the best things you can do is create several boards that are likely to interest your target audience.
+When titling your boards, try to choose keywords that your target audience might search for.

 My Pinterest boards include main topics such as: